Regular Urban Survivors

-Regular Urban Survivors is the third album by the British rock band Terrorvision.
+Regular Urban Survivors is the third album by British rock band Terrorvision.
 "Perseverance", "Easy", "Bad Actress" and "Celebrity Hit List" were each released as singles.
 "Perseverance" and "Celebrity Hit List" were both regular Match of the Day 'goal of the week' regulars.
 The album featured movie-themed artwork, which depicted the band members as part of a James Bond/Mission: Impossible-style elite fighting force.

 To mark the 20th anniversary of the album's release, the band performed Regular Urban Survivors in full during their 2016 UK tour.

 Production

 Regular Urban Survivors was recorded at Parkgate Studios and Eden Studios, with producer Gil Norton; he and Roy Spong acted as engineers, with assistance from Doug Cook (at Parkgate) and Simon Wall (at Eden).
 Norton and Spong mixed the album at Abbey Road Studios, with assistance from Robbie Kazandjian.